nocobase/website/content/articles/self-hsosted-projects-list/index.md

 **Introduction**

-Appwrite is an open-source Backend-as-a-Service (BaaS) platform offering user authentication, database, file storage, and more to help developers build applications quickly.
+Appwrite is an open-source Backend-as-a-Service (BaaS) platform offering user authentication, databases, file storage, and more to help developers build applications quickly.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

 * **Data Privacy & Control**: Appwrite can run on a local server, ensuring the security and privacy of all backend services and user data.
-* **Customization**: Offers various backend service features, including user authentication, database, and file storage, with flexible configuration and extension options.
+* **Customization**: Offers various backend service features, including user authentication, databases, and file storage, with flexible configuration and extension options.
 * **Maintenance Costs**: Avoids subscription fees for cloud services but requires users to handle system maintenance and updates.

 ## No.3：immich